Companies are at the heart of the system to recycle 100% of materials recovered in Quebec.

 ÉEQ is hard at work: Our actions

-In order to track work and prepare for the transition to EPR-Partnership, ÉEQ and its partners have developed a strong collaborative governance structure.
+In order to track work and prepare for the transition to EPR-curbside recycling, ÉEQ and its partners have developed a strong collaborative governance structure.

 An Extended Committee that includes members from the ÉEQ Board, business associations and companies has been created by the board of directors.
 The committee is a meeting place for modernization work efforts underway.
-The committee’s mandate includes guiding the efforts of the four working groups set up by the government and developing positioning on EPR-Partnership.
+The committee’s mandate includes guiding the efforts of the four working groups set up by the government and developing positioning on EPR curbside collection.

 The Association Committee, which brings together representatives from fifteen Quebec and pan-Canadian employer associations, is also contributing to this major project and helps to ensure an exchange mechanism on all files related to the Compensation plan and the modernization of curbside recycling.